rlj1202/sce212-pa2-2019f/README.md

 	- No more than ***three*** pages
 	  - Do not include cover pagE
 		- OTHERWISE YOU WILL GET 0 pts for the report
-- Git repository URL at git.ajou.ac.kr (10 pts)
+- Git repository URL at http://git.ajou.ac.kr (10 pts)

 - WILL NOT ANSWER THE QUESTIONS ABOUT THOSE ALREADY SPECIFIED ON THE HANDOUT.